zahedkamal87/blog-mern/README.md

-# Blog Manager App
+# Blog Application

 > Full stack MERN blog application with React hooks, context & JWT authentication.

-This is the full app.
+This is the full stack application.

 ## Usage